Multi-Iteration Stochastic Optimizers: Introduction

-In the same spirit and inspired by the work by Heinrich \cite{heinrich2000multilevel} and Giles \cite{giles:MLMC} on \emph{Multilevel Monte Carlo} methods, we propose the \emph{Multi-Iteration stochastiC Estimator}---\texttt{MICE}---to obtain a computationally efficient and affordable approximation of the mean gradient, $\nabla_{\bs{\xi}} \bb{E}[f(\bs{\xi},\bs{\theta})|\bs{\xi}]$, which may be coupled with any {first order} stochastic optimizer in a non-intrusive fashion.
+In the same spirit and inspired by the work by Heinrich \cite{heinrich2000multilevel} and Giles \cite{giles:MLMC} on \emph{Multilevel Monte Carlo} methods, we propose the \emph{Multi-Iteration stochastiC Estimator}---\texttt{MICE}---to obtain a computationally efficient approximation of the mean gradient at iteration $k$, $\nabla_{\bs{\xi}} \bb{E}\left[f(\bs{\xi},\bs{\theta})| \bs{\xi} = \bs{\xi}_k\right]$, which may be coupled with any first order stochastic optimizer in a non-intrusive fashion.
 Combining \texttt{MICE} with any stochastic optimizer furnishes \emph{Multi-Iteration Stochastic Optimizers}, a novel class of efficient and robust stochastic optimizers.
 In this class of stochastic optimizers, the mean gradient estimator's relative variance is controlled using successive control variates based on previous iterations' available information.
-This procedure results in a more accurate yet affordable estimation of the mean gradient.
-In approximating the mean gradient, \texttt{MICE} constructs a hierarchy of iterations and performs control variates for every pair of nested elements of this hierarchy.
-As the stochastic optimization evolves, we increase the number of samples along the hierarchy while keeping the previously sampled gradients, i.e., we use gradient information from previous iterations to reduce the variance in the current gradient estimate, which is a crucial feature to make \texttt{MICE} competitive.
-We design \texttt{MICE} to achieve a given relative statistical error for the mean gradient with minimum additional gradient sampling cost.
-Indeed, in the \texttt{MICE} hierarchy constructed along the stochastic optimization path $\{\bs{\xi}_\ell\}_{\ell=0}^k$, our generic optimizer optimally decides whether to drop a particular iteration $\ell$ out of the hierarchy or restart it in order to reduce the total optimization work.
-Moreover, it can decide if it is advantageous, from the computational work perspective, to clip the hierarchy at some point $\ell$, discarding the iterations before $\ell$.
-Since we control the gradients' statistical error using an estimate of the gradient norm, we employ a resampling technique to get a gradient norm estimate, reducing the effect of sampling error and resulting in robust optimizers.
-We note in passing that \texttt{MICE} can be adjusted to the case of finite populations; see Remark \ref{rem:mice.optimal.setting.discrete}, for optimization problems arising in supervised machine learning.
+This procedure results in a more accurate yet cost-effective estimation of the mean gradient.
+In approximating the mean gradient, \texttt{MICE} constructs an index set of iterations and performs control variates for every pair of nested elements of this index set.
+As the stochastic optimization evolves, we increase the number of samples along the index set while keeping the previously sampled gradients, i.e., we use gradient information from previous iterations to reduce the variance in the current gradient estimate, which is a crucial feature to make \texttt{MICE} competitive.
+We design \texttt{MICE} to achieve a given relative error for the mean gradient with minimum additional gradient sampling cost.
+Indeed, in the \texttt{MICE} index set constructed along the stochastic optimization path $\{\bs{\xi}_\ell\}_{\ell=0}^k$, our generic optimizer optimally decides whether to drop a particular iteration $\ell$ out of the index set or restart it to reduce the total optimization work.
+Moreover, it can decide if it is advantageous, from the computational work perspective, to clip the index set at some point $\ell$, discarding iterations before $\ell$.
+Since we control the gradients' error using an estimate of the gradient norm, we propose a resampling technique to get a gradient norm estimate, reducing the effect of sampling error and resulting in robust optimizers.
+We note in passing that \texttt{MICE} can be adjusted to the case of finite populations; see \eqref{eq:finite_sum_problem}, for optimization problems arising in supervised machine learning.